From top: Fairuza (The Craft); Kathleen Hannah (Punk Singer); Sianoa Smit-McPhee (Cheerleaders) |

 You're the splash page!
 Bleed your margins

-all over the murphs, frat boys, douches, and dickheads.
+all over the murphs, frat boys, douches, and dickheads

-Retaliate against their ugly and unconscious urges.
+Retaliate against their ugly, ugly urges!

 You're hot enough that they have to listen.